neshanthan/CryptoTrader/README.md

 The test login details are:

 username: test
-password: test1234
+password: test123

-CoinMarket API implemented on homepage, minor theme bug where its not proper until refresh, will look at why tomorrow
+CoinMarket API implemented on homepage

+Cryptocurrency icons from https://github.com/cjdowner/cryptocurrency-icons used

+Use Chrome Developer tools, too see how layout will look